Anxiety and Family Constellations

 Movement Toward Healing with Family Constellations

-Healing often begins with recognizing that anxiety may have deeper emotional, relational, or systemic roots.
+Healing often begins when people recognize that anxiety may have deeper emotional, relational, or systemic roots.

 Healing may involve: